 That’s not to say the Cinetic vacuums don’t clean well; they do.
 The problem just lies with the HEPA exhaust filters that eventually get clogged up.
 How long that takes really depends on you and how often and how much you vacuum.

-Here’s another look inside the Dyson Cinetic Ball upright, just so you can get idea of what the filters look like after 3 weeks of use.
+Here’s another look inside the Dyson Cinetic Ball upright, just so you can get an idea of what the filters look like after 3 weeks of use.

 Miele, like Dyson, makes many other products besides vacuums (mainly home appliances).
 Vacuums are, however, something they do extremely well.

 In the same way Dyson is pushing bagless technology forward, Miele has pushed bag filtration systems to the point that they are the industry leader.
+Now, with the release of the Miele Blizzard CX-1 Series, Miele has moved into the bagless vacuum space.

 Bags seem like a nuisance in today’s fast-paced, streamlined world.
 We like things to just work and require the least amount of attention as possible.
 You have to worry about keeping a stock of bags and swapping them out when they get full.
 It’s an ongoing expense that may be small, but it is still just another thing you have to worry about.